Spending a couple of nights in Hiroshima can be a good idea so you can start to get to know this vibrant urban city.

 It can also be a good idea to spend a day in Miyajima from Hiroshima!

-Although if you’re traveling without a JR pass, you can find a direct train that will get you to Hiroshima without a transfer.
+When you’re traveling without a JR pass, you can find a direct train that will get you to Hiroshima without a transfer.

 Either way, there are frequent enough timings that it can be pretty convenient.